PQQ Gummies: What Manufacturing Really Comes Down To

 • Desiccants can help maintain the intended texture and aw profile

-The key takeaway is simple: run stability studies in the final packaging configuration.
-Bench-top testing without packaging can be useful early on, but it’s not a substitute for real-world storage conditions.
+The point is simple: run your stability studies in the final packaging configuration.
+Bench-top testing without packaging can be useful early on, but it doesn’t replace real-world storage conditions.

 The overage trap: “just add more” can create new problems

-Overages are a common tool to help ensure label claim through shelf life, but gummies are a place where overages can backfire.
-Higher active loading can increase interaction risk, complicate flavor masking, and make analytical inconsistency harder to interpret.
+Overage is a common tool to help ensure label claim through shelf life, but with gummies, overages can backfire.
+Piling in more active increases interaction risk, makes flavor masking harder, and makes analytical results harder to trust.

 A more controlled path is to establish method reliability first, then set overages based on actual stability behavior in the final package—not on assumptions.